I love to cook, so Once a Month Cooking is something I do often. I…

 When Boo was little, he was a SUPER picky eater.
 He ate bacon, macaroni and cheese, bananas and chicken nuggets.
-I was really frustrated with him because my girls weren’t all that picky and Big Daddy certainly isn’t picky.
+I was really frustrated with him because my girls weren’t all that picky, Big Daddy certainly isn’t picky.
 I didn’t know what the problem was, or if it was just me.
-I found that I started making him totally separate breakfasts, lunches and suppers.
+Sadly, I found that I started making him totally separate breakfasts, lunches, and suppers.
 The girls would eat broccoli, while he chowed down on bacon.

-After much research, prayer and just an “aaahhh hhhaaa” moment (and when I *made* him in chicken/broccoli alfredo and he puked it back out onto his plate), that he had some pretty serious sensory and texture issues.
+After much research, prayer and just an “ah-ha” moment (and when I *made* him in chicken/broccoli alfredo and he puked it back out onto his plate), that he had some pretty serious sensory and texture issues.
 After more research, doctors visits and such, we discovered that he had some pretty strong autistic tendencies and that food issues were part of the game.
-Now, bear in mind, food wasn’t his only issue….its just the only one I’m going to address.
+Now, bear in mind, food wasn’t his only issue… it’s just the only one I’m going to address.

-Those simply steps helped him to learn to like food and not be afraid of it.
+Those simple steps helped him to learn to like food and not be afraid of it.
 He was almost 6 before he ate a hamburger and now he loves them.
-He is no longer a picky eater.
+Amazingly enough, He is no longer a picky eater.
 He will joyfully (not all the time) eat what I make and it is a huge huge relief for me.

 There are still things he doesn’t like (everyone is like that).
 In that area, I bought the cookbook “The Sneaky Chef”.
 I made chocolate brownies with spinach and blueberries.
 I made chocolate chip cookies using a can of white beans.
 I’ve made a tofu lasagna, I still put 1 cup of shredded zucchini in all my pasta dishes.
 There are all sorts of things you can do to get those fruits and veggies in your kids.
 Be willing to step out of the box.

 If you need/want recipes for any healthy “sneaky” recipes, feel free to ask.
 I’d be happy to share.